csc-training/advanced-parallel-prog/docs/09-Parallel-IO-HDF5.md

     - Portable files that can be manipulated with external software
 - Typically, I/O libraries support also metadata
     - Self-describing files
-- Parallel I/O is typically build on top of MPI I/O
+- Parallel I/O is typically build on top of MPI-IO
 - **HDF5**, **NetCDF**, ADIOS, SIONlib